alessia223/BSE_Template_Portfolio/index.md

   <img width="800" src="images/MACstructpic.png">
 </p>

+I created two different Arduino codes for each of the two ESP32s used for my gesture remote robot car.
+The sender code is connected to the accelerometer and my receiver code is connected to the motor driver.
 I am able to communicate between the two ESP32s by adding the MAC address of the receiver to both of the codes as well as creating a struct continaing the float roll value, float pitch value, and the bool sent.
+Having the MAC address of the receiver in both codes makes sure that the accelerometer ESP32 sends the information to the right ESP32, which is connected to the motor driver.

 [![Final Milestone](){:target="_blank" rel="noopener"}